Nobel laureate Maria Ressa acquitted of last tax evasion charge | KRDO

 “This is really a win not just for Maria … but a win for the Philippines,” Ressa’s lawyer Francis Lim told supporters outside Regional Trial Court in Pasig city.
 “This acquittal together with [the] earlier acquittal will send a very strong message to the international business community.”

-Ressa is the CEO and founder of Rapper and a former CNN journalist.
+Ressa, 59, is the CEO and co-founder of Rappler and a former CNN journalist.

 “This is a victory not just for Rappler but for everyone who has kept the faith that a free and responsible press empowers communities and strengthens democracy,” the news site said in a statement.